Enabling Smart Motorways

 In addition to all of the features, ClearWay accurately reports on:

 ClearWay is able to calculate the Annual Average Daily Traffic (AADT), recording automatically and very accurately the exact speed, direction and location of every vehicle on the highway in the detection zone.

 Monitors traffic flow on the highway, and records congestion, slow moving or stop start traffic.
-Road operators can use this information to decide whether different measures, such as smart motorways, are needed to improve traffic flow and efficiency.
+Road operators can use this information to decide whether different measures are needed to improve traffic flow and efficiency.

 ClearWay can automatically record the speed of every vehicle on the highway.
-The data is used to demonstrate peak speed times and peak congestion times and it is used for enabling all-lane running and free flowing schemes.
+The data is used to demonstrate peak speed times and peak congestion times and it is used for enabling free flowing schemes.